-If either of the above two situations occur, the applicable expenditure ceiling is no longer binding on any candidate running for the same office.
-In addition, any candidate who previously accepted the voluntary expenditure ceiling is permitted to raise contributions at the higher amounts.
+If either situation occurs, the spending limit is no longer binding on any candidate running for that same office.
+After the spending limit is lifted, a candidate who accepted the voluntary spending limit is still permitted to raise contributions at the higher amounts.
 [OMC §3.12.220]